 So, is the assumption (at least initially) that deployments can only support the “nominal behavior”?

-Blocking Versus Reject
+Unwanted Versus Rejected

 The R & O refers to IETF RFCs, where the architecture is Bob-> Proxy -> Alice, and did not take into account actual carrier deployments and where functions are deployed.

-Depending on a voice service providers network architecture, either Blocking or Rejection can occur in multiple places in the network (e.g. UE, CVT, TAS, BAS, etc..).
+Depending on a voice service providers network architecture, either Unwanted or Rejection can occur in multiple places in the network (e.g. UE, CVT, TAS, BAS, etc..).

 607 is associated with a user (human) rejecting the call, but the user can either reject a call directly on the UE or pre-provision screening in network elements or 3rd part Analytic Engines (CVT).

+There are also gray area cases between Unwanted and Rejected, such as users installing third party applications that intercept and hang up the call (these calls appear as successful but have short call durations) or receiving a label indicating that the call is spam and making the decision to either not answer the call or send the call to voicemail.

+Editor’s note: change all instances of “Blocking” to “Unwanted”.

 Questions:

-If the user creates a profile in the CVT whether it’s a Black/White list, block list or based on other rules, is this a user unwanted or CVT reject?
+If the user creates a profile in the CVT whether it’s a Block/Allow list, block list or based on other rules, is this a user unwanted or CVT reject?

+Since the end user did not receive the call nor had the option to reject the call, the terminating or intermediary provider would respond with SIP Code 608, regardless of the fact that the customer opted into a third-party fraud prevention service.

 If the user provisions supplementary services in the TAS or Business AS to mark calls as blocked or redirected to voice mail, are they rejected or unwanted, when does 607 or 608 apply?

+Typically calls redirected to voicemail have SIP codes of 200 OK, resulting in neither a 607 nor a 608 being returned to the originating provider.
+In these instances, SIP progress code 120 “ -“Rated” (or similar concept) should be developed at IETF, incorporated by IP providers, and returned to originating providers to cover gaps in observability provided by the absence of Reject/Unwanted responses in scenarios where the call ultimately did not connect with the intended target due to programmatic labeling and associated decision making.
+Without a progress code, any decision made by a CVT to label or otherwise treat the call with normal call termination procedures will go unnoticed by the originator.
+The ISUP equivalent of a 120 in-progress SIP code is not defined today.
+The proposed behavior is to follow RFC 3398 for 183 session progress.
+This means the legacy/TDM network element will not have knowledge of call ratings, and is therefore incumbent upon the terminating providers IP gateway element, such as the SBC (assuming one exists) to process ‘Rated’ progress messaging.

 If a user receives a display from their CVT (e.g., SPAM, Fraud, Telemarketer, etc..), and the user rejects the call, is that rejected or unwanted, when does 607 or 608 apply?

+Some third-party fraud-prevention apps, such as Nomorobo, answer the suspected fraudulent calls and proceeds to hang up on behalf of the consumer.
+In these instances, originating providers will receive 200 OK from the terminating provider with no insight into the calls being marked as spam and that the call was blocked by a network as opposed to the end-user.
+This is another use case where ‘120 Rated’ concept would be useful for originating provider to have awareness of potential bad actors on their network, as well as providing a remediation contact to use as applicable.

 RFC xxxx – Unwanted (607)